Monday 4th and Tuesday 5th July 2022.

 What time will the induction days finish?

 The induction days will finish at 3.20pm.
-There will be two uniform pop-up shops on the Monday and Tuesday, 3.00-5.00pm.
+There will be a uniform pop-up shop on Tuesday 5th July, 3.00-5.00pm for all years.

 When is New Parents' Information Evening?

 New Parents’ Information evening is taking place on Wednesday 22nd June.

 The evening will begin at 6.00pm.
 There will be a talk by the headteacher, an opportunity for the child to meet their form and form tutor and be given detailed information about key areas of the school.
 Members of the senior leadership team will also be available to answer any questions that you may have.